 See also: Where to Stay Near Acadia National Park

-1 Park Loop Road
+1. Park Loop Road

 Highlights along the coastal part of the route are Great Head, Sand Beach, and Thunder Hole, along with Otter Point and Otter Cliffs, soaring 110 feet above the sea, one of the highest sea cliffs on the East Coast.
 This is a particularly good spot for spotting seabirds.
-The road is open from mid-April through November, and small part is open all year.
+The road is open from mid-April through November, and a small part is open all year.
 Parts of the route are one-way, so you should plan to do it in a clockwise direction.

-2 Carriage Roads
+2. Carriage Roads

 The roads form a series of loops, so you can choose almost any distance and end up where you began.
 Good access points are Eagle Lake, Jordan Pond, and Bubble Pond, but you may find other access points less crowded than these popular ones.
 You can rent bicycles in Bar Harbor, Northeast Harbor, or Southwest Harbor.

-3 Cadillac Mountain
+3. Cadillac Mountain

 This is one place where getting an early start won't guarantee solitude, as it is known for its beautiful sunrises, and from late fall through early spring, it's the first point in the country to see the sun.
 Sunset is equally popular, and in the fall, the summit is known as a good place to watch hawks.
 The road is open 24 hours, and the bald summit is an excellent place to watch for meteors in mid-August.

-4 Bass Harbor Head Light
+4. Bass Harbor Head Light

 Mount Desert Island's only lighthouse, Bass Harbor Head is also one of Maine's most scenically located.
 From the end of Lighthouse Road, off Rte 102A, you can walk down the wooden steps for a view of the lighthouse, its 26-foot white tower standing out from the fir trees that surround it on its rocky perch.

-5 Abbe Museum at Sieur de Monts Spring and Wild Gardens of Acadia
+5. Abbe Museum at Sieur de Monts Spring and Wild Gardens of Acadia

-Exhibits here concentrate on the culture and history through multimedia and interactive displays as well as objects.
+Exhibits here concentrate on the culture and history through multimedia and interactive displays, as well as objects.
 A larger part of the collection is displayed at the museum's other location in Bar Harbor, where there are outstanding collections of basketry and other ancient and contemporary Wabanaki artifacts and art.